authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 MUA Obligations {#mua_guidance}
 -----------------

 MUAs implementing the BIMI mechanism SHOULD make a best-effort attempt to adhere to the Domain Owner's published BIMI policy.
-However, MUAs have final control over the user interface published to their end users, and MAY use alternate indicators than those specified in the BIMI assertion record or no indicator at all.
+However, MUAs have final control over the user interface published to their end users, and MAY use alternate Indicators than those specified in the BIMI assertion record or no Indicator at all.

 Assertion Record   {#assertion-record-def}